- Damages or defects must be reported BEFORE leaving Caldwells. Please inspect doors immediately upon pickup.

 - A wood conditioner prepares the wood to accept Stain uniformly and helps to spread the finish evenly.

 - The three top coats may be a solvent-borne (oil-base, alkyd resin-base, polyurethane resin-base) or a water-borne (acrylic resin-base) clear finish.

 - Solvent-Borne Advantages: Cures faster, is harder and more water resistant.
 May be applied under variable weather conditions.
 Disadvantages: Subject to ultraviolet degradation and not as flexible or durable as water-borne clear finish.

 - Water-Borne Advantages: Very flexible, greater ultraviolet resistance, and good exterior durability.
 Disadvantages: Cannot be applied below 50º F, long curing period required, and may not fully cure for several weeks.
 Water-sensitive until cure is complete.

 - Either oil-base or acrylic resin-base exterior grade paints may be used with success on panel doors.
-Oil-base paints offer more resistance to the passage of water (liquid and vapor) than acrylic resin-base paints, but the latter have better durability and color retention.
+Oil-based paints offer more resistance to the passage of water (liquid and vapor) than acrylic resin-based paints, but the latter have better durability and color retention.

 - Exterior sealers will deteriorate over time due to exposure and will require maintenance.

 - Inspect finish at least once per year and refinish as necessary.